• Skip to primary navigation

 8. Nikon D500

 Without a doubt, the Nikon D500 was one of the most anticipated camera releases in Nikon’s history.
-With so many sports and wildlife shooters wanting a fast APS-C camera with pro features and a pro-build, they wouldn’t leave Nikon alone until the company finally made it happen, delivering everything they were asking for.
-As a result, the Nikon D500 became an instant success among many Nikon photographers.
+With so many sports and wildlife shooters wanting a fast APS-C camera with pro features and a pro-quality build, they kept bothering Nikon until the company finally made it happen, delivering everything they were asking for.
+The only “drawback” relative to the cameras higher on this list is that the D500 has a smaller APS-C (DX) crop sensor.

 Nikon D500

-Thanks to its incredibly fast autofocus system taken from top-of-the-line Nikon D5, fast continuous shooting speed of 10 fps, a huge buffer capable of fitting up to 200 RAW images, fast EXPEED 5 processor, accurate metering system, and excellent low-light performance, the Nikon D500 is our top pick among APS-C DSLR cameras.
+That said, the Nikon D500 remains one of the best sports and wildlife cameras on the market even in 2025.
+Thanks to its incredibly fast autofocus system with 153 points, fast continuous shooting speed of 10 fps, a huge buffer capable of fitting up to 200 RAW images, fast EXPEED 5 processor, accurate metering system, and excellent low-light performance (for a crop-sensor camera), the Nikon D500 is my top pick among APS-C DSLR cameras.

-Add excellent Nikon ergonomics, a beautiful high-resolution LCD, 4K video shooting and a beefy battery that allows shooting over 1200 shots on a single charge, and you can see why the Nikon D500 tops any other APS-C camera on the market for shooting any kind of action.
+Add excellent Nikon ergonomics, a beautiful high-resolution LCD, 4K video shooting, and a beefy battery that allows shooting over 1200 shots on a single charge, and you can see why the Nikon D500 tops any other APS-C camera on the market for shooting any kind of action.
 It is a bit pricey with its $1900 MSRP price tag, but that’s what you pay to get a top-performing action camera.
+And used prices are pretty great today, too (eBay Partner Program affiliate link).

-If you would like to find out more about the camera, please see our in-depth Nikon D500 review.
+If you would like to find out more about the camera, please see John Lawson’s in-depth Nikon D500 review.

 9. Nikon D7500

-If the price of the Nikon D500 is too steep for your budget, you might want to take a close look at its smaller brother, the Nikon D7500.
-With a price difference of $750, the Nikon D7500 offers the same resolution sensor and the same EXPEED 5 processor, so you can expect to see very similar image quality.
-And it certainly delivers there.
+If the prices of the higher cameras on this list are too steep for your budget, you might want to take a close look at the Nikon D7500.
+Compared to the Nikon D500, the Nikon D7500 offers the same resolution sensor and the same EXPEED 5 processor, so you can expect to see very similar image quality.
+It has a large buffer and a good autofocus system, yet is hundreds of dollars cheaper than the D500.

 Nikon D7500 Front View

-While the Nikon D7500 is limited to 8 fps (vs 10 fps on the D500), has a relatively small buffer of 50 RAW images, a single SD memory card slot, older 51-point autofocus system, and an inferior overall build, if those features are not particularly important for your needs, you might be better off getting the D7500 and putting the difference towards buying a high-quality lens instead.
+While the Nikon D7500 is limited to 8 fps (vs 10 fps on the D500), has a relatively small buffer of 50 RAW images, a single SD memory card slot, older 51-point autofocus system, and an inferior overall build, it’s still a great camera.
+A lot of photographers would be better off getting the D7500 and putting the difference towards buying a high-quality lens instead.

 Morning Wildlife Photo D7500